vekon/mViewer/README.md

 in a simpler and user-friendly way.

 ### Whats new in mViewer-v1.0 Beta ?
-   1. Redesigned complete user interface with enhnanced ease
+   1. Redesigned complete user interface with enhananced ease
    2. Supports latest MongoDB v3.x
    3. Integrated all API's with swagger